 However, a caveat regarding state bars is necessary.
-Referring unethical lawyers to state bars, or filing complaints against attorneys is only a solution IF it is a state bar where the lawyers also follow the rules.
+Referring unethical lawyers to state bars, or filing complaints, is only a solution IF it is a state bar where the lawyers also follow the rules.

 Unfortunately, that’s not a given either, as scores of people have learned the hard way for years.
-There are state bar lawyers who also break the rules every time they give fellow lawyers a free pass to break the rules and violate their oaths.
+There are state bar lawyers who also break the rules every time they give fellow lawyers a free pass to violate their oaths.

 So the obvious question is, what do lawyers at state bars receive in exchange for not holding unethical colleagues accountable?

 So, as demonstrated above, judges who don’t hold rule-breaking lawyers accountable in some meaningful way violate Canon 3B(6).

 If you want a crash course on more ways to identify unethical lawyers, according to oaths and rules, watch this: